AlanNunez/ICanHazDadJoke/README.md

 ## Project

 The project was setup to target iPhones only.
-Furthermore, icons, splash images, and other basic details were included to simulate a production app to some extend.
+Furthermore, icons, splash images, and other basic details were included.

 ## Design